Resources for Starting a Business

 Before you start thinking about all the practical steps, which can seem overwhelming, I encourage you to get inspired and learn that you can do this.
 Some good resources I’ve created for inspiring starting places:

-Try not to get panicked as you start reading about all the logistical things to think about.
 Sit down with someone knowledgeable (such as a free business counselor available at all the below links) and get help navigating.
+It’s not that hard once you have support.
 These services focus on the logistics of business.

 For clarity, these services are designed to help with the practical side (e.g., understanding business plans, taxes, and loans).

 They are not designed to help you clarify your calling, or address the fears or personal concerns about starting a business.
 That’s where a business coach or solopreneur support group comes in.
+Both parts are important for success.

 Need Clarity + Fear-Busting, Stress-Busting Support?